 The Digital Market Outlook presents up-to-date figures on markets of the digital economy.
 The comparable key figures are based on extensive analyses of relevant indicators from the areas of society, economy, and technology.

 Market expansion in in the Netherlands is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
 It has been predicted that the compound annual growth rate (CAGR 19-23) for the next four years will be 7%.
 Compared to the year-over-year growth of 9%, this decrease suggests a moderately flooded market.
-Another indicator of market saturation is the online penetration of 82% in the Netherlands; in other words, 82% of the Dutch population have bought at least one product online in 2019.
+Another indicator of market saturation is the online penetration of 82% in in the Netherlands; in other words, 82% of the Dutch population have bought at least one product online in 2019.

 Five categories are considered by ecommerceDB.
-Fashion is the largest segment in the Netherlands and accounts for 34% of the eCommerce revenue in the Netherlands.
+Fashion is the largest segment in in the Netherlands and accounts for 34% of the eCommerce revenue in in the Netherlands.
 This is followed by Electronics & Media with 24%, Toys, Hobby & DIY with 18%, Furniture & Appliances with 15% and Food & Personal Care with the remaining 9%.

 |#||Shipping service provider|